HL7/fhir-us-ph-library/input/pagecontent/index.md

 ### Scope

-The short-term scope of this library includes elements common to the above-mentioned FHIR IGs and those contained in [USCDI+ Public Health](https://uscdiplus.healthit.gov/uscdiplus?id=uscdi_record&table=x_g_sshh_uscdi_domain&sys_id=bddf78228745b95098e5edb90cbb351f&view=sp).
+The short-term scope of this library includes elements common to the above-mentioned FHIR IGs and those contained in [USCDI+ Public Health](https://uscdiplus.healthit.gov/uscdiplus?id=uscdi_record&table=x_g_sshh_uscdi_domain&sys_id=bddf78228745b95098e5edb90cbb351f&view=sp) Case Reporting use case.
 The longer-term scope includes analysis and inclusion of data elements from other Public Health use cases.

 The USPHPL provides requirements and guidance for using FHIR for public health use cases.
 The profiles in this implementation guide will be used to meet objectives of:
  * Encouraging consistent access and use of data for public health applications across organizations and between healthcare systems